tatuylonen/wiktextract/README.md

 Some people have asked for the full data as a single JSON object (instead of the current one JSON object per line format).
-I've decided to keep it as a JSON object per line, because loading all the data into Python requires 40-50 GB of memory.
+I've decided to keep it as a JSON object per line, because loading all the data into Python requires about 120 GB of memory.
 It is much easier to process the data line-by-line, especially if you are only interested in a part of the information.
 You can easily read the files using the following code: